Sparrow - Reception

 We will learn to:

-• recognise up to 3 objects without having to count them (subitising)
+- show fast recognition of up to 5 objects without having to count them (subitising)

 Learning at home for Sparrow Class: